lola-tech/graphql-kimera/packages/graphql-kimera-docs/docs/introduction.md

 ---
 id: introduction
-title: Introducing GraphQL Mirage
+title: Introducing GraphQL Kimera
 sidebar_label: Introduction
 ---

-GraphQL Mirage is a tool for auto-generating mocks from custom data sources.
+GraphQL Kimera is a tool for auto-generating mocks from custom data sources.

-Its name is inspired from a [testing solution for Ember.js](http://www.ember-cli-mirage.com/).
+Kimera's name is inspired from greek mythology [Chimera (mythology)](https://en.wikipedia.org/wiki/Chimera_(mythology)).

-Mirage is a tool that allows us to create an [executable schema](/graphql-kimera/docs/glossary#executable-schema) with mock data, while allowing us to be very precise about how data should be generated.
+Kimera is a tool that allows us to create an [executable schema](/graphql-kimera/docs/glossary#executable-schema) with mock data, while allowing us to be very precise about how data should be generated.

 ## The problem